-Whether you are choosing a specialty as you enter the profession as a brand-new nurse or you’re looking for a bit of a change from your regular nursing specialty, becoming a labor and delivery nurse is an excellent option.
-But changing fields or entering one as intense as this one can be a big challenge, so it’s best to be prepared before you hop right into it.
-If you’re considering becoming a labor and delivery nurse, here is some important information you should know.
+Whether you are choosing a specialty as you enter the profession as a brand-new nurse or you’re looking for a bit of a change from your regular nursing specialty, becoming a labor and delivery (L&D) nurse is an excellent option.
+If you are considering becoming a labor and delivery nurse, here is some important information you should know.

 What is a Labor and Delivery Nurse?

-While most nurses tend to people experiencing medical problems and chronic health issues, a labor and delivery nurse takes part in one of the most common medical events to happen all over the world – the birth of a child.
-In fact, this is one of the areas of medicine that you can count on to be around a really long time since it serves a population that isn’t dealing with a disease that could potentially be cured.
-Instead, you’re focusing on a natural part of life that will continue to happen as long as human beings are on the planet.
+While most nurses care for those experiencing acute medical problems and chronic health issues, a labor and delivery nurse participates in one of the most common, and joyful, medical events to happen all over the world – the birth of a child.
+In fact, this is one of the areas of medicine and health care that will be around as long as humankind is.

 What are the Duties of a Labor and Delivery Nurse?

-An L&D nurse cares for women before, during and after the actual birth process.
+An L&D nurse cares for women before, during, and after the labor and birth process.
 There are specific duties associated with each part of the labor and delivery process:

-- Before Delivery: Nurses meet with mothers regularly throughout her pregnancy to make sure that mother and baby are in good health.
+Before Delivery: Nurses meet with mothers regularly throughout her pregnancy in a clinic setting to make sure that mother and baby are in good health.
 This is particularly important for high-risk pregnancies.
-An L&D nurse might also teach childbirth preparation classes to help new mothers understand the process of giving birth and what they can expect when their term comes to its end.
+These nurses may be considered antenatal nurses.
+A L&D nurse might also teach childbirth preparation classes to help new mothers understand the process of giving birth and what they can expect when their term comes to its end.
 They will also provide continual information and guidance to expecting mothers as they go through each stage of pregnancy.
 At routine checkups, they will monitor the fetal heartbeat and keep mothers up to date on the baby’s condition.

-- During Labor: When a mother goes into labor, the labor and delivery nurse will help her measure the length and intensity of contractions.
-This will help everyone involved be aware as the baby comes closer to birth.
+During Labor: When a mother goes into labor, the labor and delivery nurse will monitor the length and intensity of contractions, which serves to monitor the baby during labor and track the progress of labor.
 They will also help with any complications that may occur during delivery, such as blood loss.
-Additionally, they are the ones that will administer medication that can help ease the birth process.
+L&D nurses also serve as labor coaches and can help laboring women with techniques to ease labor pains.

-- After Delivery: Once the child is born, the labor and delivery nurse will perform all necessary tests on the baby and administer any needed injections or medications.
-The nurse will then assist the new mother as she recovers from the traumatic birthing process.
-This could be anything from instructions on breastfeeding to how to properly swaddle the infant.
+After Delivery: Once the baby is born, the labor and delivery nurse will perform all necessary tests and assessments on the baby and administer any needed injections or medications.
+The nurse will then assist the new mother as she recovers from the birthing process.
+This could range from instructions on breastfeeding to how to properly swaddle the infant.

 What are the Qualities of a Good Labor and Delivery Nurse?